Are you curious about the statue of the attractive young Red Indian girl on the front page?

 Le Tour 2007 is now just a vivid memory.
 I went down to Northfleet to watch it flash past up the hill about 100 yards from where my wife Jenny was born and then drove down to Canterbury to see the finish of the first stage next to the old Roman city wall.
 Very exciting and great to see.
-I have every admiration for those riders climbing the steep hill at Northfleet so fast yet knowing that there is still well over 2000 miles to go before they can stop pounding the pedals once they reach Paris.
+I have every admiration for those riders climbing this steep hill at Northfleet so fast yet knowing that there is still well over 2000 miles to go before they can stop pounding the pedals once they reach Paris.
 I found the experience really interesting.
 Although no cyclist myself (I'm too fat and lazy) the whole spectacle was great to watch but tricky to understand, the Beeb have a really good explanation here.
-The race is accompanied by hundreds of cars, both official and team, many with their roofs packed with spare bikes.
+The race is accompanied by many official race cars and also team mechanics cars with their roofs packed with spare bikes.
 The racers are shaperoned around very efficiently by a large contingent of French motorcycle policemen.
 These are delightfully different from our British police.
 I'm sure that they must be quite a hit with the ladies, for they seemed to be picked for their good looks, and they ride in well-fitting breeches, short shirt sleeves, open face helmets, sun glasses and usually big smiles.
 These motorcycle police are the elite corps that usually escort the French President around safely, actually they are the Motorcycle Squadron of the Garde républicaine.
 Not a single ugly fluorescent jacket visible on them - 'ealth and safety is obviously not allowed to spoil anyones pleasure in France.